-Dr. Landess received her medical degree from Vanderbilt University and law degree from Indiana University.
-She completed residency at Northwestern University in Chicago, Illinois before completing her forensic fellowship at University of Colorado.
+Dr. Landess received her medical degree from Vanderbilt University and her law degree from Indiana University.
+She completed her residency at Northwestern University in Chicago, Illinois before completing her forensic fellowship at the University of Colorado.
 She subsequently worked in St. Louis, Missouri before coming to Wisconsin.
-She currently works in a variety of settings including inpatient, outpatient, and forensic and serves as a psychiatric consultant to the Department of Health Services.
+She currently works in a variety of settings including inpatient, outpatient, and forensic, and serves as a psychiatric consultant to the Department of Health Services.

 - American Psychiatric Association

 - American Academy of Psychiatry and the Law

 - American Association of Directors of Psychiatric Training

 - American Medical Association